platformatic/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

 The GraphQL schema shows all of the queries and mutations that we can run against our GraphQL API, as well as the types of data that it expects as input.

-### Populate the database
+### Populate the Database

 Our movie quotes database is looking a little empty!
-We're going to create a "seed" script to populate it with some data.
+We are going to create a "seed" script to populate it with some data.

-Let's create a new file named **`seed.js`** and copy and paste in this code:
+Let us create a new file named **`seed.js`** and copy and paste in this code:

 ```javascript
 'use strict'